 Our most advanced programs have focused on novel discoveries in hormone pathways that regulate cardio-metabolic processes and liver function, including those driving NASH, type 2 diabetes and obesity.
-We have identified multiple hormone pathways of interest, the most advanced of which are: FGF19 which plays a critical role in controlling bile acid, lipid and glucose metabolism; fibroblast growth factor receptor 1c-beta-klotho, or FGFR1c/KLB, which regulates insulin sensitivity, blood glucose and liver fat; and GDF15, which drives profound metabolic activity by regulating fuel flux and has been considered a challenging therapeutic target.
+We have identified multiple hormone pathways of interest, the most advanced of which are: FGF19 which plays a critical role in controlling bile acid, lipid and glucose metabolism; FGFR1c/KLB, which regulates insulin sensitivity, blood glucose and liver fat; and GDF15, which drives profound metabolic activity by regulating fuel flux and has been considered a challenging therapeutic target.
 We believe these hormone pathways work through distinct mechanisms and play an important role in metabolic regulation.
-We are currently advancing seven proprietary product candidates, as summarized below.
+Our seven proprietary product candidates are summarized below.